How to Use the New ‘Request Type Groups’ Feature in Jira Service Management

 Filter and Use Request Type Groups in JQL

-You can filter issues belonging to a specific group using JQL.
-The syntax is: "Request Type" in requestTypesInGroup("PROJECT_KEY", "REQUEST_TYPE_GROUP")
+You can filter issues belonging to a specific group using JQL, where the syntax is: "Request Type" in requestTypesInGroup("PROJECT_KEY", "REQUEST_TYPE_GROUP")

 Keep Filters and Dashboards Updated Automatically